BrandBacker Member

-If you have ever seen a movie about diving or any water-based activity, the biggest threat will always be the impending visit of a deadly shark.
+Avoiding shark encounters, If you have ever seen a movie about diving or any water-based activity, the biggest threat will always be the ,impending visit of a deadly shark.
 Movies have painted this idea that no matter where you are, even if you’re in a puddle, a shark is lurking and watching your every move.
 Realistically this isn’t the case.
-In fact, you are more likely to be struck by lightning than you are to be killed by a shark, and last year only two people died because of a shark attack.
-To put this into perspective, more people got killed by a vending machine last year.
+Lightning is more likely to kill you than a shark, and only two individuals perished from shark attacks last year.
+In comparison, vending machines killed more people last year.

 The nature of sharks